 British Columbia is brimming with picturesque, peaceful escapes from the noise, traffic, pollution and other vexing aspects of city life.
-Whether you're looking for a weekend respite from the commotion of Vancouver or Victoria, or you're dreaming of a fresh place to settle, here’s a look at BC's best small towns (population under 45,000).
+Whether you're looking for a weekend respite from the city's commotion, or visiting from out of province and dreaming of settling here, here’s a look at BC's best small towns (population under 45,000).
 We look at what makes each place special, outline some interesting facts about each spot, and provide some personal thoughts and impressions that people have shared with us.

 Take a closer look at the variety of options... seclusion, peace, and some spectacular scenery await!

 Fun fact: It’s not named after local spectacular parks such as Rathtrevor Beach Provincial Park, but in fact the first postmaster, Nelson Parks.